julianpoy/recipesage-docs/docs/tutorials/shopping-lists/usage.md

 When this option is enabled, RecipeSage will combine any items that appear to be the same ingredient under one header, as well as combining the associated measurements into a "total" measurement.
 You can use the arrow next to the shopping list group to show each of the real items within the group RecipeSage generated for you.

+When enabled, you'll see two items such as "1 cup sugar" and "1 tbsp sugar" combined into "1 cup, 1 tablespoon sugar", with an arrow on the right side of the combined item allowing you to view the individual items within if desired.

 ### Group Items by Category

 To enable this feature, open the options menu in the top right corner of the shopping list and enable the "group items by category" toggle.